 - 1/2 cup ketchup

 - 1/2 cup water

 - seitan, from above recipe - steamed, recipe above

 - cabbage slaw - topping

-Let any extra seitan cool and store in the refrigerator.
-It freezers perfectly so freeze any leftovers.
+- Let any extra seitan cool and store in the refrigerator.
+It freezes perfectly so freeze any leftovers.

 The Rest of the Recipe:

 - Add oil to a large skillet and heat to medium high.